-Jack Zwicker has extensive experience in negotiation acquired during the course of 41 years as a lawyer in the fields of corporate/commercial and property law.
+Jack Zwicker has extensive experience in negotiation, mediation and arbitration acquired during the course of 42 years as a lawyer in contract, corporate-commercial, property, and estate law.

-Jack has worked with both private and public sector clients as a trainer and as a workplace process designer.
-He has conducted workshops for the Social Services Department of the Regional Municipality of York Region and is presently involved in training workshops with the Real Estate Council of Ontario, the licensing body for Ontario’s real estate agents.
+Jack Zwicker has experience with both private and public sector clients.
+He has conducted training workshops for the Social Services Department of the Regional Municipality of York, and for education service providers to the Real Estate Council of Ontario, the licensing body for Ontario’s real estate agents.

 - 1976 – Called to the Bar of Ontario.

 - 1974 – Bachelor of Laws (LL.B.), Faculty of Law, McGill University, Montreal, Que.

 - 1971 – Bachelor of Arts, Joint Honours in History and Political Science, McGill University, Montreal, Que.

 Member: Markham Board of Trade: 2020

 ADR Institute of Ontario; Ontario Bar Association (ADR Section)